vancluever/terraform-provider-acme/docs/resources/certificate.md

 * `preferred_chain` - (Optional) The common name of the root of a preferred alternate certificate chain offered by the CA. The certificates in `issuer_pem` will reflect the chain requested, if available, otherwise the default chain will be provided.
+Forces a new resource when changed.

 -> `preferred_chain` can be used to request alternate chains on Let's Encrypt during the transition away from their old cross-signed intermediates.
 See [this